 You can also expand Taxes & Insurance, Origination Fees and Other Settlement Services and enter any amounts you know.

 Based on your information, the calculator will give you a dollar amount for your total estimated closing costs.
-The pie chart will break down how much of this is adjusted origination charges or all other settlement services.
-However, over each portion for details.
+When you hover your cursor over a section of the pie chart, you will be be able to see how much of your closing costs is "Your adjusted origination charges" or "Charges for all other settlement services."

 You can also click Payment for a breakdown of how your payments will be applied.